meltingscales/potemkeys/README.md

 ## This tool sucks, it doesn't do X!

 See [./TODO.md](./TODO.md).
-Or fork this repo and add it yourself, and make a Pull Request, maybe I will add it.
+Or fork this repo and add it yourself, and make a Pull Request, I'll probably accept your changes.

 ## How do I use it?